PeterTh/GameManipTutorial/README.md

                                              const D3D11_SUBRESOURCE_DATA *pInitialData,
                                              ID3D11Texture2D **ppTexture2D)
 {
-  static UINT resW = 2560; // resolution, should be automatically determined static UINT resH = 1440;
+  // Desired AO resolution
+  static UINT aoW = 1280;
+  static UINT aoH = 720;

   // 800x450 R8G8B8A8_UNORM is the buffer used to store the AO result and subsequently blur it
   // 800x450 R32_FLOAT is used to store hierarchical Z information (individual mipmap levels are rendered to)